Battles of Narvik: Land battle

 Again, the attack was stalled while the Allies waited for air support to be fully established from Bardufoss.
 At 23:40 on 27 May, a naval bombardment commenced from the north.
 Two French and one Norwegian battalions would be transported across the Rombaksfjord and advance on Narvik from the north.
 In the south, the Polish battalions would advance toward Ankenes and inner Beisfjord.
 The maximum capacity of the landing barges was 290 men, and these troops could not be reinforced for 45 minutes.
 These first troops were able to get a foothold on Ornes by the time the rest of the French and the Norwegians were landed.
 The French moved west toward the city and east along the railway.
 The Norwegians moved toward Taraldsvik mountain, circled around and moved down toward the city.
-The German commander decided to evacuate before 07:00 and retired along Beisfjord.
+The German commander decided to evacuate before 07:00 and retired along the Beisfjord.
 This was the first major Allied victory on land.